Windows DNS Server

 }

-Processing DNS Server analytical events
+Collecting DNS Server analytical logs

 %SystemRoot%\System32\Winevt\Logs\Microsoft-Windows-DNSServer%4Analytical.etl

-<Input DNS_Analytical>
+<Input dns_analytical>

 Module im_msvistalog